 Skip to content

-Optimizing max-XORSAT using the Decoded Quantum Interferometry algorithm
+Decoded Quantum Interferometry Algorithm

 View on GitHub Experiment in the IDE

-The following demonstration will follow the paper "Optimization by Decoded Quantum Interferometry" (DQI) [1], which introduces a quantum algorithm for combinatorial optimization problems.
+This notebook relates to the paper "Optimization by Decoded Quantum Interferometry" (DQI) [1], which introduces a quantum algorithm for combinatorial optimization problems.

-max-LINSAT problem
+max-LINSAT Problem

-• Input: A matrix \(B \in \mathbb{F}^{m \times n}\) and \(m\) functions \(f_i : \mathbb{F} \rightarrow \{+1, -1\}\) for $i = 1, \cdots, m $, where \(\mathbb{F}\) is a finite field.
+• Input: A matrix \(B \in \mathbb{F}^{m \times n}\) and \(m\) functions \(f_i : \mathbb{F} \rightarrow \{+1, -1\}\) for \(i = 1, \cdots, m\), where \(\mathbb{F}\) is a finite field.

 Define the objective function \(f : \mathbb{F}^n \rightarrow \mathbb{Z}\) to be \(f(x) = \sum_{i=1}^m f_i \left( \sum_{j=1}^n B_{ij} x_j \right)\).